olmallet81/URT/README.md

 # Compilation
 URT is not header only to provide an easy way to be exported as a shared library to Rcpp and Cython.
 Build the shared library using the provided makefile located in ./URT/build.
 The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows/OSX and with another compiler, adapt this makefile to your own requirements.

-All linear algebra librairies now use vectorization, in general it should be enabled by default for all of them when compiling with -march=native.
+All linear algebra librairies now use vectorization, in general it should be enabled by default for all of them when compiling with -march=native flag.

 In URT, the user can set the following variables to get the desired shared library:
 - USE_OPENMP = 1 to activate parallelism in URT